the best ever sweet potato pudding

 Blue Ribbon Recipe

 This sweet potato side dish is destined to be on your Thanksgiving table.
 This elevated version of a sweet potato casserole may not win a beauty contest, but it's a different way to prepare sweet potatoes during the holidays.
-The sweet potatoes are tender, and the consistency is similar to a sweet pudding.
-We loved the addition of nuts and added pecans for a nice crunch.
+The sweet potatoes are tender, and the consistency is similar to a pudding.
+We loved the addition of nuts for crunch and used pecans.
 Best of all, it's easy to prepare, which is essential during the holidays.

 prep time 20 Min